 Among the research materials for various titles one can see this author’s careful attention to historical accuracy, including a pocket-sized ledger for Woodvill Farm in Virginia, dated 1847-1851.
 Lyons’ used this while writing Letters from a Slave Girl: The Story of Harriet Jacobs, which is based on the true story of life in slavery from a woman’s point of view.

 Another example of Lyons’ thoughtful attention to historical detail is her pages and pages of research on the dialect and culture of different time periods and peoples.
 This is seen with Letters from a Slave Girl, as well as The Poison Place: A Novel, which tells the story of Moses Williams’ life as the slave of Charles William Peale in Philadelphia in the early 1800s.
 The research of Knockabeg: A Famine Tale also shows Lyons’ faithfulness to dialect and culture by telling the story of the Irish potato famine through faeries as main characters and Gaelic words.

 Photo caption: Research for The Poison Place.

-Mary E. Lyons’ in the Belk Library catalog:
+Mary E. Lyons’ books in the University Libraries catalog: